Travel documents for foreign citizens returning to the U.S.

 If you are a foreign citizen re-entering the U.S., the documentation you need may depend on your immigration status:

 • Advance parole - You may use advance parole to re-enter the U.S. without applying for a visa.
-It is commonly used for re-entry by people in the process of applying for permanent residence, applying for a status adjustment, or applying for asylum.
+People who commonly use this method of re-entry are those applying for:

 • Refugee travel document - You may be able to use this document to re-enter the U.S. if you have refugee or asylum status.